-We cannot stress the importance of setting your budget up front with your contractor, and knowing that because of the artisanal nature of the trades, not all companies are an apples to apples comparison where price is the only difference.
-Money is important, but it isn't everything, and you can't fall into the trap of treating your project like you would looking for a deal while shopping for everyday products on the internet.
+We cannot stress the importance of setting your budget up front with your contractor and knowing that because of the artisan nature of the trades, not all companies are an apples-to-apples comparison where price is the only difference.
+Money is important, but it isn’t everything – don’t fall into the trap of treating your project like you would looking for a deal while shopping for everyday products on the internet.
 When establishing a budget, you should ask yourself a few questions:

 This is a yes and no situation.
 If you do a good job, then yes.
 If not, then we have a saying for that. ”A project, like a chain, is only as good as it’s weakest link.”
 No matter how nice everything looks in a new project, if the trim was reused and was all beat up, that’s all people are going to see.
 If the grout lines on a tile job are 95% perfect, people are only going to see the 5% that are crooked.
 Also, if a contractor has to break off of the job so that you can do the plumbing or the electrical because you thought the quote was too high, it’s not uncommon for them to charge you an inconvenience fee for having to deal with someone else’s work, or a trip charge for the extra commutes.

 GardenWeb Home Forum - (the site is antiquated, but there’s some good DIY advice on there.)

 For example, everyone thinks they’re a painter, but nothing kills that brand new room like a bad paint job.
 If you don’t have experience with painting, then the room you just spent $10,000 on to make look good might not be the best place to start.
 It’s a good idea to know your capabilities, for instance if you’ve painted several rooms before with good results, great.
 If you’ve just seen it done on HGTV and it looked easy, trust me, it’s a skill that is developed over time and not everyone is a natural.